 - Must be able to pass federal/state background checks.

-The training consists of 100 hours of classroom time and 130 hours of practicum, which we help provide and/or arrange.
+The training consists of 100 hours of classroom time and 130 hours of practicum, which we either provide or arrange.